aravindparappil46/covid19-text-sender/README.md

 # Requirements
 - Python 3.x+
 - Gmail account
+- Enable Less Secure Apps access for that Gmail account.
+Go (here)[https://myaccount.google.com/lesssecureapps] while logged in to that Gmail account
 - Receiver phone number in the US (network should be one among AT&T, T-Mobile, Verizon, Sprint or Cricket (or their MVNOs))

 # How-to